Decoupled Similarity for Task-Aware Token Pruning in Large Vision-Language Models: Conclusion

 \section{Conclusion}

 In this work, we provide a detailed analysis of existing token pruning paradigms and their limitations.
-Based on this analysis, we propose DeSAP, achieving fine-grained cross-modal alignment within the encoder while leveraging the advantages of visual guidance for token pruning.
+Based on this analysis, we propose DeSAP, achieving fine-grained cross-modal alignment before LLM decoding while leveraging visual guidance for context preservation.
+Its dual-source design preserves complementary task-relevant and contextual cues, enabling robust selection under aggressive pruning.
 Extensive experiments show that DeSAP consistently outperforms current SOTA methods in both accuracy and efficiency, demonstrating the strong capabilities of our approach.